Diarselimi/diarselimi.github.io-old/posts/how-do-channels-waitgroups-goroutines-work.md

     - gobasics
 ---

-### What am I going to learn?
+### What are you going to learn?
-I will learn about Goroutines, how they help us run code concurrently.
+You will learn about Goroutines, and how they help us run code concurrently.
-I will learn how channels help us pass data from goroutines back to the main process.
+You will learn how channels help us pass data from goroutines back to the main process.
-I will learn how waitgroups help wait and notifies when goroutines are done with their work.
+You will learn how waitgroups help wait and notify when goroutines are done with their work.
-All these together help you achieve concurrent data handling, and processing.
+All these together help you achieve concurrent data handling and processing.
 You will also learn about new problems that concurrent processing brings if you are coming from languages like PHP.

 ### What are goroutines
-Goroutines became famous especially for PHP developers, since they could not run code concurrently so easily, this was something I usually ran away from.
+Goroutines became famous especially for PHP developers since they could not run code concurrently so easily, this was something I usually ran away from.
 But when you start to learn GO, the first thing you learn is how to run a goroutine.
 To run one goroutine you just need to say **GO** and then you give the method name to run.
 ```go